futu-sto-tech/stockholm-happy-face/README.md

 ## Deployment

-If you want to setup and use this project for your own team - this is the part for you.
-In order to run all the services, you will need to sign up for a few services.
-However, with basic usage you can stick to the free tiers.
-The only exception is that you will need an Enterprise certificate to distribute the iOS app.
+If you want to setup this project yourself - this is the part for you.
+You will need to sign up for a few services to get everything working, however, with basic usage you can stick to the free tiers.
+The only exception is that you need an Enterprise certificate to distribute the iOS app to your colleagues.
+It's perfectly possible to skip the native apps though and just use the web app.

 The first thing you need to do is to clone the project.